acharal/wam/README.md

 ## Limitations

-There are also some features of WAM that are not yet supported such as
+There are also some features of WAM that are not yet supported such as:

  * There are no special instructions for lists (get_list, put_list).
  * No environment trimming.
  * No indexing at the switch-operators
  * No cut functionality

-## Other limitations

  * No garbage collection has been implemented.
  * A subset of the ISO-Prolog is supported and compiled.
 No build-in predicates are supported, neither user-defined operators.